Hashnode/mern-starter/README.md

 Index.js simply does client side rendering using the data provided from `window.__INITIAL_STATE__`.

+### Sass

+You can use css or sass in this project.
+For sass, use `npm run watch-css`.

+This does not override your current css if you want to use that!

 ## Roadmap
 - [ ] Add Security measures like CSRF etc.
 - [ ] Add Auth flow and handle sessions.